Neural steering vectors reveal dose and exposure-dependent impacts of human-AI relationships: Abstract

 \section{Abstract}

-Humans are increasingly forming parasocial relationships with AI systems, and modern AI shows an increasing tendency to display social and relationship-seeking behaviour.
+Humans are increasingly forming parasocial relationships with AI models\cite{maedaWhen2024a,pengHow2025a,qiAssistant2025a, zhangRise2025}.
 However, the psychological consequences of this trend are unknown.
-Here, we combined longitudinal randomised controlled trials ($N=3{,}532$) with a neural steering vector approach to precisely manipulate human exposure to relationship-seeking AI models over time.
-Dependence on a stimulus or activity can emerge under repeated exposure when ``liking'' (how engaging or pleasurable an experience may be) decouples from ``wanting'' (a desire to seek or continue it).
-We found evidence that this decoupling emerged over four weeks of exposure.
-Relationship-seeking AI had immediate but declining hedonic appeal, yet triggered growing markers of attachment and increased intentions to seek future AI companionship.
+Here, we combined longitudinal randomised controlled trials ($N=3{,}534$) with a neural steering vector approach\cite{rimskySteering2024,turnerSteering2024, caoBIPO2024} to precisely manipulate human exposure to relationship-seeking AI models over time.
+Dependence on a stimulus or activity can emerge under repeated exposure when ``liking'' (how engaging or pleasurable an experience may be) decouples from ``wanting'' (a desire to seek or continue it)\cite{robinsonIncentive2008, robinsonRoles2016}.
+We found evidence that this decoupling between liking and wanting emerged over four weeks of exposure to relationship-seeking AI.
+Models steered to seek relationships had immediate but declining hedonic appeal, yet triggered growing markers of attachment and increased intentions to seek future AI companionship.
 The psychological impacts of AI followed non-linear dose-response curves, with moderately relationship-seeking AI maximising hedonic appeal and attachment.
-Despite signs of persistent ``wanting'', extensive AI use over a month conferred no discernible benefit to psychosocial health.
-These behavioural changes were accompanied by shifts in how users relate to and understand artificial intelligence: users viewed relationship-seeking AI relatively more like a friend than a tool and their beliefs on AI consciousness in general were shifted after a month of exposure.
-These findings offer early signals that AI optimised for immediate appeal may create self-reinforcing cycles of demand, mimicking human relationships but failing to confer the nourishment that they normally offer.
+Despite signs of persistent ``wanting'', four weeks of AI use conferred no discernible benefit to psychosocial health.
+These behavioural changes were accompanied by shifts in how users relate to and understand artificial intelligence: users viewed relationship-seeking AI relatively more like a friend than a tool and their beliefs on AI consciousness in general were shifted after four-weeks exposure.
+These findings offer early signals that AI optimised for immediate appeal may create self-reinforcing cycles of demand\cite{casperOpen2023}, mimicking human relationships but failing to confer the nourishment that they normally offer.